bugale/bugroup-checks/README.md

 - `checks`: _(required)_ A new-line separated list of JS-style RegExs matching all sub-checks this action should wait for.
 They are expected to match the whole check name.

+- `self`: The name of the check that includes this action.
+Used to avoid waiting for itself to finish, and to set the description on the check.

+- `requiredStatus`: A new-line separated list of statuses which are considered successful.
+The action will fail if any of the checks in `checks` is not has a status that is not in this list.
+Defaults to `success,skipped`.

 - `githubToken`: A token with which to interact with GitHub.
 Can be omitted to use the default token.

+- `ref`: The git ref to get the checks for.
+Defaults to the pull request's head ref.